 App: There's an app for that!
 YIG has an app that helps you keep up to date on everything happening at the conference.
 The app has a digital Bill Book, interactive agenda, restaurant maps, real time bill tracking and more.
-Using the web or mobile version of the app is essential for virtual conference.
-This year, you must register in order to use all of the functions of the app.
-Information about downloading the app can be found on the CCE website.
+If you have not downloaded it, ask an Officer how to download the app.